Why do dreams occur? What causes them? Can we control them? What do they mean?

-You will see introductions at the end of some sections to any recent developments that have been covered by MNT's news stories.
+You will see introductions at the end of some sections to any developments that have been covered by Medical News Today's news stories.
 Also look out for links to information about related conditions.

 The second part of this article, discussing how we dream and why we have nightmares is available here.